NVIDIA/aistore/docs/providers.md

 Terminology first:

-**Backend Provider** is a designed-in [abstraction](https://github.com/NVIDIA/aistore/blob/main/ais/target.go) and, simultaneously, an API-supported option that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.
+**Backend Provider** is a designed-in backend interface [abstraction](https://github.com/NVIDIA/aistore/blob/main/core/backend.go) and, simultaneously, an API-supported option that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

 AIStore natively integrates with multiple backend providers: